 Diving.
-The results-reporting process for diving during the 2019-20 season will be as follows: Each diving coach is required to send his or her first official diving results form and national qualifying score sheets within 72 hours after conclusion of the diving competition to Kerstin Hunter, via email.
-In order to participate in the qualification meet and the national championships on 1-meter and/or 3-meter boards, a diver must have achieved the minimum point totals along with the established minimum degrees of difficulty on the six optional and/or 11 dives within the qualifying period in bona fide competition, per the 2019-20 qualifying standards.
+The results-reporting process for diving during the 2021-22 season will be as follows: Each diving coach is required to send their first official diving results form and national qualifying score sheets within 72 hours after conclusion of the diving competition to Kerstin Hunter, via email.
+In order to participate in the qualification meet and the national championships on 1-meter and/or 3-meter boards, a diver must have achieved the minimum point totals along with the established minimum degrees of difficulty on the six optional and/or 11 dives within the qualifying period in bona fide competition, per the 2021-22 qualifying standards.